 (ii) The OG file contains the following data:

 (e) Award type

 (iii) At the conclusion of each term, the OG file is used by the institutions to make adjustments including reporting refunds and eligible students no longer enrolled.
 An updated file is provided to each institution for each subsequent term through the disbursement query accessed on the HEI system.
-If any funds have not been recovered from the OCOG payment files at the conclusion of each academic year, the institution must submit a refund manifest form from the unrecovered refund query accessed on the HEI system.
-Forms should be mailed to the office of financial aid of the chancellor with the appropriate refund.
+When a refund adjustment is submitted in HEI during an academic year, the refund will be captured from the next OCOG disbursement.
+If no further disbursements will be made for the academic year, a refund check must be submitted to the Ohio department of higher education within thirty days of submitting the refund file.
+Checks and a refund manifest form from the unrecovered refund query accessed on the HEI system should be mailed to the Ohio department of higher education office of financial aid .
 Extension requests for term submission of payment files reflecting refunds will be approved indefinitely.

 Any overrides for issues regarding residency, duplicate identifiers or foster youth eligibility at community colleges are at the discretion of the chancellor.
-Institutions may be required to submit additional documentation to the office of financial aid of the chancellor in such situations.
+Institutions may be required to submit additional documentation to the Ohio department of higher education office of financial aid in such situations.